 It’s been a long time since I’ve woken up super stoked and energized.
 It’s still early in the day, and I’m on fire!
 All it took was an hour and fifteen minutes of my life in a Reiki session at the end of May.
 Not bad for a life-changer.

 I’ve been told by many people that I’m not grounded.
-My energy rides several feet above ground level.
+My energy rides several feet above the Earth.
 What does that mean?
 I have to focus on relaxing to get that heavy feeling through my feet, and it only lasts as long as I think about it.
 Weird for you, normal for me.

 For years, I woke up with a stress ball in my solar plexus — all tight and tangled.
 It first appeared with anti-estrogen drugs — what my cancer ate — first tamoxifen, then anastrozole.
 I hit eight years cancer-free at the end of May and have been off the drugs for three years but needed to dislodge the lingering effects.
 I mean, enough is enough, right?
 Although the pit in my stomach wouldn’t always show up, my enthusiasm lagged.